Nursing Home Contracts Can No Longer Require The Arbitration Of Disputes

 Take note, however, that the rule does not apply to nursing home contracts signed prior to Nov.
 28, 2016.
 If a nursing home contract was signed before this date and includes a mandatory arbitration clause, it might be beneficial to ask the facility to renegotiate the terms of the contract.

-In this video, Grand Rapids personal injury lawyer Tom Sinas talks about the new rule prohibiting arbitration clauses in nursing home contracts.
+In this video, Grand Rapids auto accident attorney Tom Sinas talks about the new rule prohibiting arbitration clauses in nursing home contracts.

 Our Lansing personal injury lawyers and Grand Rapids personal injury attorneys are here to answer your questions regarding a possible nursing home negligence or abuse claim.
 Contact us today for a free consultation.